 Purple Coneflower is native to half of the United States and introduced to Canada.
 If you see your state in green on this map—time to plant some Purple Coneflower!

-Deer do NOT eat Purple Coneflower!
-If you’re worried about deer nibbling your garden, Purple Coneflowers are a perfect native plant.
+Deer do NOT eat Purple Coneflower.
+If you’re worried about deer nibbling your garden, planting Purple Coneflower is a good native gardening choice.

 How can I plant Purple Coneflower by seed?